-- Students who fail to complete and maintain the prescribed capstone or practicum documentation requirements will not be allowed to complete the respective course, which may result in failure of the course. - Students who fail to successfully complete NUR 455, must repeat the entire capstone course sequence. - Each student must complete the minimum number of hours for each practicum course, as specified in the syllabus.
+- Students who fail to complete and maintain the prescribed capstone or practicum documentation requirements will not be allowed to complete the respective course, which may result in failure of the course. - Students who fail to successfully complete NUR 455, must repeat the entire capstone course sequence.

+Each student must complete the minimum number of hours for each practicum course, as specified in the syllabus.
 Practicum hours are calculated based on the number of credits allocated to the practicum portion of the course.
-The time spent meeting course requirements cannot be paid time as an employee. - Students will remain accountable for their actions and behavior.
-Students are expected to conduct themselves in a professional manner at all times.
-Student attire must be in accordance with practicum agency policies.
-Students completing practicum activities outside of institutional settings must wear professional attire.